gzak/Unity.Mvc.Wcf/README.md

-generation until runtime so you can get on with your life and work against the contract rather than wait for a dummy service implementation to be hosted somewhere or manually write the stubs yourself to decouple yourself from this scenario.**
+generation until runtime so you can get on with your life and work against the contract rather than wait for a dummy service implementation to be hosted somewhere or manually write the stubs yourself to decouple yourself from this scenario**.

 ## Installation